Vacation-Proof Your Plumbing: Essential Steps Before You Leave Town

 Leave your home prepared for potential issues:

-• Post emergency contact numbers including your plumber's information
+• Post emergency contact numbers, including your plumber's information

 • Leave clear instructions for water shut-offs with house sitters